ok-nick/opensource.contentauth.org/docs/signing/local-signing.md

 ### Step 2: Extract the certificate and key

+To work with the certificate, you need to extract it.
+When the CAI SDK adds Content Credentials to an asset, it incorporates the certificate (including the associated public key) into the manifest.
 Use the commands below to extract the key and certificate chain.
 If prompted, enter the password that was used to generate the `.pfx` file.

 :::tip